Jeffrey Wilson

 Cross-Domain Authority

 Owned the baylor.edu identity and HTTP architecture for 15 years — Palo NAT, F5 iRules, DNS, and SSL SAN cert stack — across four teams with no organizational mandate over any of them.
 Execution ran on reputation and trust; architecture scaled from 16K to 20K students and 1G to 2x10G ISP handoff without redesign.
-Designed an authenticating gateway from a NASA whitepaper and a spare workstation; operational footprint led to a CIO-intervened transfer into networking without a formal interview.
+Personally built and operated F5 BigIP LTM configuration for years before a dedicated specialist was hired; retained architectural lead on novel point solutions even after the specialist came aboard.

 See the work →